chairemobilite/evolution/README.md

 Run the UI tests
 ```
-yarn test:survey
+yarn test:ui
 ```

-*Notes:* In the `test:survey` script to define in the project, add the `LOCALE_DIR` environment variable, to register the translations for the current project.
+*Notes:* In the `test:ui` script to define in the project, add the `LOCALE_DIR` environment variable, to register the translations for the current project.
 For example, in the `demo_survey` project, the script is defined as follows:

 ```
-"test:survey": "LOCALE_DIR=$(pwd)/locales npx playwright test"
+"test:ui": "LOCALE_DIR=$(pwd)/locales npx playwright test"
 ```

 Each test defined needs to get its own context for the test execution.
 The following gives and example of how to start a UI test for an application: